epfl-ada/ada-2023-project-bavmaresearch/README.md

 - Data scrapping of IMDb reviews (if we have time): [IMDb scores](exploration/IMDb_scrapping_v1.ipynb) ** A COMPLETER **

-### Our aim is to analyse the factors that determine a film's success.
+## Method

+### Part 1: Define the metrics

-1) First we need to define the **measures of success**.
+**Step 1:** We need to define the **measures of success**.
 Several indicators could work: number of awards (Oscar, César, etc.), film revenues, reviews, IMDb scores, Twitter/X reactions, etc.

-2) In addition, we feel it is important to segment our analysis according to **film genre**: the success factors should be different between a romantic comedy and an action film.

-3) Finally, it might be a good idea to break down the analysis by **geographic areas**.
-The majority of films come from the USA, followed by India, UK, Japan and France.
-We think about segmenting by continent: USA, Europe, Africa, Asia, India.

-4) **Drivers** we think are relevant :
+**Step 2:** Since we want to compare films across genres, we need to analyze the distribution of genres across the database.
+We also need to select which genres to focus on (accroding to the availability of the data).

+**Step 3:** We should do the same as the step 2 but for the location.
+If we keep only the countries, we will have too few data per countries, so we need to define bigger location like mainland: Europe, Asia, Africa, Oceania, America, and USA.

+**Step 4:** We hav to select the other parameters that could be relevant like:
 - Latent personas (from Learning Latent Personas of Film Characters, David Bamman Brendan O’Connor Noah A. Smith): personnas in a successfull action movie will differ from those in a successfull romantic comedy.
 - Language
 - Movie runtime